jahirfiquitiva/old-next-web/posts/redesigning-my-website.md

 ### Music dashboard

-This is a new place in my website, where you can know a little more about me by seeing what I'm currently listening to and also the most recent top tracks.
+The [music dashboard](/music) is a new place in my website, where you can know a little more about me by seeing what I'm currently listening to and also the most recent top tracks.

 ### Inspiration links

-Based on [Brian Lovin's bookmarks](https://brianlovin.com/bookmarks/website) I wanted to share some links to websites or tools that have been inspiring my work and even some of my projects.
+Based on [Brian Lovin's bookmarks](https://brianlovin.com/bookmarks/website) I wanted to share some [links](/inspiration) to websites or tools that have been inspiring my work and even some of my projects.
 Probably not enough to recognize their work and quality and creativity in what they do.

+I'm using the [WebMaster API](https://www.webmasterapi.com/get-favicons) to get the sites favicons.

 ## Closing up